Jaren Sina

-Jaren Sina (born March 12, 1994) is an Kosovan-American professional basketball player, who lastly played for Astoria Bydgoszcz of the Polish Basketball League.
+Jaren Sina (born March 12, 1994) is a Kosovan-American professional basketball player, who lastly played for Astoria Bydgoszcz of the Polish Basketball League.
 He played college basketball for the Seton Hall Pirates and George Washington Colonials.

 Personal

 Born in Figueira da Foz, Portugal to Kosovo-Albanians parents Jill and Mergin Sina, who originate from Dibër, Albania, he was raised in the Lake Hopatcong section of Jefferson Township, New Jersey, USA.
 Mergin played basketball professionally in Belgium, Spain, Italy, Argentina and Portugal.
 In Portugal, he was inducted into the Hall of Fame and holds the country's single-game scoring record, with 69 points in a single game.
 Sina's sister Jasmine is a member of the St. John's Red Storm women's basketball team.

 High school career

 Sina was three-time All-State guard who scored 2,146 points, breaking Jeffrey Dangelmajer's all-time scoring record, and handed out 861 assists at Gill St. Bernard's School.
 Also was four-star recruit who ranked in the top-100 nationally in the 2013 class by ESPN.com.
 He was three-time Somerset County Player of the Year who helped transform Gill St. Bernard's into a national power.
 The Knights broke into the USA Today High School top 25, rising as high as No. 15 in 2012.
 Also played for his father, Mergin Sina, who was a two-year letterwinner at Seton Hall (1984–86).
 He finished as the all-time leading scorer and assist leader in Somerset County history, and was second in three-pointers.
 As a senior, he led Gill St. Bernard's averaging 21.3 points, 9.1 assists and tallying 117 threes.